oronymzy/tips/docs/qrMkdwn.md

     - {~~This line is only separated by a single newline, so it's a separate line in the *same paragraph*.~>This line is separated by a single newline and two spaces, so it's a separate line in the *same paragraph*.~~}

 ## prior work
-The bulk of the instructions were introduced to me through [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), part of the [Markdown Here](https://github.com/adam-p/markdown-here) [wiki](https://github.com/adam-p/markdown-here/wiki) on GitHub.
+- The bulk of the instructions were introduced to me through [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), part of the [Markdown Here](https://github.com/adam-p/markdown-here) [wiki](https://github.com/adam-p/markdown-here/wiki) on GitHub.
+- The HTML versions of the Markdown examples were produced with [pandoc](https://pandoc.org/).

 [Markdown]: https://en.wikipedia.org/wiki/Markdown
 [^jgmblkq]: https://daringfireball.net/projects/markdown/syntax#blockquote